 In this tutorial you’ll write your first Python program on your Raspberry Pi.
-After having completed this tutorial, you will know how to startup a Python IDE (integrated development environment) and how to write and run a simple Python program.
+After having completed this tutorial, you will know how to startup a Python IDE (Integrated Development Environment) and how to write and run a simple Python script.

 For this tutorial, you need to have your Raspberry Pi running on the latest version of Raspberry Pi OS.
 This version includes “Thonny”.
 We’ll use this user-friendly IDE to write our first Python program on our Raspberry Pi.

-You can find Thonny in the applications menu as shown in the figure below.
-To write your first program on the Pi, the “Simple Mode” version will do an excellent job.
-If you don’t find “Tonny” between your applications, then you probably do not have the latest version of Raspbian.
-Consult our tutorial “Update your Raspberry Pi to the latest version” before continuing.
+You can find Thonny in the applications menu (left upper corner of your screen) as shown in the figure below.
+If you don’t find “Tonny” between your applications, then you probably don’t have the latest version of Raspbery Pi OS.
+Consult our tutorial “How to update your Raspberry Pi to the latest version” before continuing.

 Instead of the classic “Hello world” program, we’ll make it a little less simple and go for a program asking to enter your name.
 The name will be stored as a variable and returned onto the screen.

-Once finished, you can run the code by clicking on the Run button.
-But before running the program you’ll have to give it a name and save it.
-In our case we’ll store the file in the “Documents” folder and name it “hello_you.py” .
+Before running the program you’ll have to give it a name and save it.
+In our case we’ll store the file in the “Documents” folder and name it “hello_you.py”.
 Python files have “py” as extension.
 Here, you don’t have to specify the extension.

-It’s possible to run the program from the terminal window.
-To do this, open a terminal window by clicking on the terminal icon on the top of your screen.
+It’s also possible to run the program from the terminal window.
+To do this, open a terminal window by clicking on the terminal icon (left upper corner of your screen).